-Standards, interpretations and amendments to published standards effective in 2017
+Standards, interpretations and amendments to published standards effective in 2018

-In 2017, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2017.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies.
+In 2018, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2018.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies other than those mentioned in the succeeding notes.
+The adoption of these standards did not have significant impact on the company's financial statements.